-Redwood National and State Parks is located in northernmost coastal California—about 325 miles north of San Francisco, Calif.
-Roughly 50 miles long, the parklands stretch from near the Oregon border in the north to the Redwood Creek watershed southeast of Orick, Calif.
-Five information centers are located along this north-south corrdior.
-Park Headquarters is located in Crescent City, Calif.
-(95531) at 1111 Second Street.
+Redwood National and State Parks is located in northernmost coastal California—about 325 miles (6-hour drive) north of San Francisco.
+Roughly 50 miles long, the parklands stretch from Crescent City, CA (near the Oregon border) in the north to the Redwood Creek watershed south of Orick, CA. Five information centers are located along this north-south corridor.

 From the Oregon Coast (Highway 101)